bryanhughes/proto-crudl/README.md

 Test
 ----
 Several of the eunit tests rely on the presence of the example database.
-Unfortunately unit and functional tests are currently commingled.
+Currently unit and functional tests are commingled.

     rebar3 eunit